 - Find out legal guidelines for audio or video recording devices in the classroom.

-- Understand the risks and liabilities associated with hacking and data breaches.
+- Understand the risks and liability associated with hacking and data breaches.

 - Social Media: Monitoring, Restrictions and Discipline